yurbajs/Yurba.js/apps/guide/en/development/create-project.md

 ::: danger Security Warning
-Never commit sensitive files like [`.env`](/develoment/create-project#create-gitignore) or [`config.json`](/develoment/create-project#create-gitignore) containing tokens to version control.
+Never commit sensitive files like [`.env`](/development/create-project#create-gitignore) or [`config.json`](/development/create-project#create-gitignore) containing tokens to version control.
 These files contain private credentials that should be kept secure.

-Make sure to add these files to your [`.gitignore`](/develoment/create-project#create-gitignore) to prevent accidental commits.
+Make sure to add these files to your [`.gitignore`](/development/create-project#create-gitignore) to prevent accidental commits.
 :::

 ## Git Setup

+> [!NOTE] What is Git?
+> [Git](https://git-scm.com/about/1) is a distributed version control system that helps you track changes in your code, collaborate with others, and manage different versions of your project.

 ### Initialize Git

 ```bash
 git init
 ```
 ::: tip
-If you use GitHub or GitLab, you can initialize your repository with these commands:
+If you use [GitHub](https://github.com) or [GitLab](https://gitlab.com), you can initialize your repository with these commands:

 ::: code-group